 Our team is dedicated to finding and telling you more about the web’s best products.
 If you purchase through our links, we may receive a commission.
 Our editorial team is independent and only endorses products we believe in.

-June 2021 comes with many changes.
-With the world seeing a little sunlight through the gloom, there is no better time to celebrate Pride.
+Given this is our first summer truly free of the pandemic, we’re so excited to celebrate Pride Month this year like we used to pre-2020.
 For the month of June, many companies hop on the bandwagon and celebrate the LGBTQ+ community.
-However, a simple rainbow flag or logo doesn’t really do the trick...
+However, a simple rainbow flag or logo doesn’t really do the trick…

 This Pride Month, we all have the responsibility to remember its roots.
 As we honor the history of Queer Revolution, we want to highlight LGBTQ+-owned brands who have revolutionized an industry through support, self-expression, and downright style.
 From candles to cannabis to the actual coolest clothes out there, our Queer-owned business round-up reminds us that we all have a whole lot to be proud of year-round.
 Check out the companies below and be sure to style yourself with a smile and a little bit of self-love this Pride month and beyond.